Watershed Restoration Action Strategy (WRAS)

 The WRAS was completed in September 2004 by a stakeholders group consisting of representatives from Queen Anne’s Soil Conservation District, the USDA-NRCS, the Chester River Association, the Eastern Shore Land Conservancy, the Queen Anne’s County Planning Commission, Queen Anne’s County Planning and Zoning, and Maryland Department of Natural Resources.
 The University of Maryland, the Alliance for the Chesapeake Bay, the Queen Anne’s County Health Department and local builders/developers also participated.
 The stakeholder group met 11 times over a two year period.

-- Whole Farm Management and Horse Pasture Management: Manure storage/ treatment and stormwater entrapment on farms and horse pastures ten acres or less.
-Demonstration projects on fifty acres (five farmettes /10 acres each).
+- Manage Whole Farm and Horse Pastures: Improve manure storage and treatment and stormwater entrapment on farms and horse pastures ten acres or less.
+Install demonstration projects on fifty acres using five farms of 10 acres each.
 The nutrient reduction is 15,977 lbs of (N) and 1,944lbs of (P).

-- Household Pollution Reduction outreach program for the Town of Centreville to encourage a nutrient management program on lawn fertilization and pet waste control.
+- Reduce Household Pollution: Implement an outreach program for the Town of Centreville to reduce the use of excess fertilizer on lawns and properly manage pet waste.
 The total loading reduction goal is 17% for (N) and 22% for (P).
 Progress will be monitored by a phone survey.

-- Water Quality Monitoring of Main Stem: The Chester River Association (CRA), DNR and University of Maryland will work together to develop a water quality monitoring program.
+- Monitor Main Stem Water Quality: The Chester River Association (now ShoreRivers), Department of Natural Resources, and University of Maryland will work together to develop a water quality monitoring program.

-- Increase Submerged Aquatic Vegetation: Planting and seedings of one acre of SAV.
-Plantings are to begin in 2005.
+- Increase Submerged Aquatic Vegetation: Plant one acre of submerged aquatic vegetation (SAV).
 The measure of success will be the square footage of SAV planted in the spring compared to the amount of SAV surviving into the fall.

 - Centreville Low Impact Development Ordinance and Stormwater Manual: The town of Centreville will produce a water quality ordinance and water quality design manual to supercede the existing Queen Anne County Stormwater management ordinance.
 This low impact design is modeled after Huntersville , North Carolina’s low impact development ordinance.
 Design and construction of regional urban stormwater management facilities at Millstream and Gravel Run.
 The goal reduction is 33% for (N) and 46% for (P).

-Citizen Outreach.- Citizens will learn how to reduce pollution by using native plants which require fewer chemicals.
-This will include rain gardens.?Public Landscaping Demonstration Project-Restore an environmentally impaired site to use as an example.
+- Bay Friendly Landscaping: Citizens will learn how to reduce pollution by using native plants, which require fewer chemicals, and installing rain gardens.
+A public landscaping demonstration project will restore an environmentally impaired site to use as an example.
 Success is measured by the number of citizens that participate.
 Centreville town will donate public lands for the project at the Millstream and Gravel Run.
-Residential Buffer Planting and Conservation Landscaping –Identify and prioritize residential areas in need of increased buffers .
-There is a buffer gap of 23,898 linear feet.
-The goals is to cover 90% of this gap.
-There will be workshops for property owners.
-It is hoped that through the workshops residents will be willing to sign up for the program.??
+The Residential Buffer Planting and Conservation Landscaping component will Identify and prioritize residential areas in need of increased buffers .
+Workshops for property owners will be used to encourage resident participation.

-- Non Agricultural Wetlands Creation – 2 wetland restoration sites will be identified with the intention to engage 100 citizens in marsh plantings and the restoration.
-The anticipated pollution reduction is nitrogen-42%, phosphorus-52%.??
+- Create Non-Agricultural Wetlands: Two wetland restoration sites will be identified with the intention to engage 100 citizens in marsh plantings and restoration.
+The anticipated pollution reduction is 42% (N) and 52% (P).

-- Septic System Retrofit -reduce nutrients from septic systems that lie within the 300 foot critical area.
-The focus will be within a 300ft buffer of perennial streams or tide water.??
+- Retrofit Septic Systems: Septic systems that lie within 300 feet of the critical areas will be upgraded.
+The focus will be within a 300-foot buffer of perennial streams or tide water.

-- Ecoteams – The Chester River Association will lead this effort.
-Urban/suburban homeowners will be recruited to participate in local teams which can adopt their local waterways thru monitoring and stream clean up projects.
-Participants will learn homeowner BMPs for river protection and restoration.
+- Create Ecoteams – The Chester River Association (now ShoreRivers) will lead an effort to recruit urban and suburban homeowners to adopt their local waterways with monitoring and stream clean up projects.
+Participants will learn best management practices (BMPs) for river protection and restoration.
 There will be support groups and volunteer team leaders.
-The phosphorus reduction per household is 10 lbs and they anticipate 50 households will participate.
+The phosphorus reduction per household is 10 lbs and assume 50 household participation.
 This is a total reduction of 500 lbs of P.

-- Turbidity Reduction – The reintroduction of Oyster reef ecosystems will assist with turbidity reduction.
+- Reduce Turbidity Reduction: Reintroduction oyster reef ecosystems to assist with turbidity reduction.